 Once you’ve answered these questions, you can register your business with your respective state.

 Having a credit profile for your side hustle allows you to maintain a credit history for your business.
-This business credit profile is separate from your personal credit profile.
+Just remember how to use credit cards wisely!
+And this business credit profile is separate from your personal credit profile.

 With separate credit profiles, none of your personal credit details will be tied to your business credit inquiries, approvals, or financing.